 12-21-13 Horizontal Roller Shades

-These are the preference for new buildings and major renovations or where existing shades do not exist.
+These are the shade requirements for new buildings and for major renovations, where shades do not exist, or where existing shades or blinds are being replaced.

-If adjacent rooms have vertical or horizontal blinds, consider using horizontal roller shades with similar look for consistency on exterior.
+If adjacent rooms have vertical or horizontal blinds, consider using horizontal roller shades with similar appearance for consistency on the building exterior.

-Opacity should be based on building orientation.

-3% openness is a good base standard when uncertain of daylighting requirements.
+Opacity for shades on exterior windows to spaces above the ground floor (or public line-of-sight) should be coordinated with daylight harvesting design and glare control needs.

-Provide manual operation unless approved.
-Use chain attached to side of jambs (not free hanging).
+Provide manual operation unless powered operation is approved.

+Shades with cordless or inaccessible cord operation:

+If inaccessible cord operation is specified, comply with jurisdictional regulations for the system configuration including but not limited to providing cord shrouds, bead chain restraining devices, or retractable cords.

+At 0% openness shade locations, provide shade manufacturer’s jamb channels for the full operable height of the shade or install shades within the depth of the window jamb in order to eliminate openings between the edge of the shade and surrounding window frame and to fully obstruct views into the room when the shade is deployed.

 12-22-00 Curtain and Drapes

 Curtains are not recommended.
-They are typically not good for indoor air quality and the District does not have the maintenance capability of cleaning them.
 Where replacing to match existing, ensure fire resistance requirements are met.

 12-40-00 Accessories